Our Safety Policy

 Safety is our number 1 priority

-BOUNCE has a tightly managed and monitored safety system, developed around international industry best practice.
+BOUNCE has a tightly managed and monitored safety system, developed around international industry’s best practice.
 Safety is our number 1 priority and we have a safety record we are proud of.
 Since opening in August 2012, we have had approximately 1 significant injury (such as a fracture) for every 10,000 people who spend an hour jumping at BOUNCE.
-In 2013, the Monash Injury Research Institute provided Bounce third party assessment of our safety record at Glen Iris, and Monash found that BOUNCE compared favourably with other mainstream amateur sports.
+In 2013, the Monash Injury Research Institute provided Bounce with a third party assessment of our safety record, and found that BOUNCE compared favourably with other mainstream amateur sports.
 “There is significantly less likelihood of sustaining a serious injury jumping at BOUNCE than playing many of the more widely adopted amateur sports such as AFL football, soccer or basketball”.
 Monash Injury Research Institute – Based on available published data in 2013

 The general safety rules and guidelines for each area are displayed throughout BOUNCE.
 Our terms and conditions outline the risks and anyone jumping at BOUNCE is deemed to have accepted these conditions prior to jumping.
 Like most sporting activities, trampolining creates the potential for injury even when done properly and following appropriate rules and guidelines.
 Our rules and safety guidelines have been developed in conjunction with recognised safety experts with the specific direction to meet or exceed world’s best practice.
 To minimise the chance of dangerous situations, especially for inexperienced jumpers, we have clearly posted trampoline court rules at the entrance to each court.
 These rules are enforced by our floor staff.

-Every square inch of exposed trampoline support structure (the steel and springs between the trampoline beds) is covered by more than two inches of gymnastics-grade padding.
-In the Performance Trampoline area, this increases to eight inches.
+Every square inch of exposed trampoline support structure (the steel and springs between the trampoline beds) is covered by more than five centimeters of gymnastics-grade padding.
+In the Performance Trampoline area, this increases to twenty centimeters.
 In addition, we have added technology to our padding – the first layer is a carpet-bonded foam for durability and strength, and the second layer of foam is enclosed in vinyl for adjustability and comfort.
 The springs are completely encapsulated in a polypropylene sheet and covered by vinyl padding.
 We have met or exceed the padding requirements advocated by the International leading standard.

 BOUNCE Trampolines vs